affinity-team/slate/source/includes/_relationship_strengths.md

 Affinity calculates relationship strengths between internal and external people based on previous interactions (emails, logged calls, calendar events).

+A higher numeric value means that the relationship strength between the two people is higher.
+Emails, calls, and meetings don't tell the whole story of a relationship, so treat the strength as an estimate.
 If an internal and external person have no previous interactions, there may be no relation strength resource for their relationship.

+Relationship strengths are usually recalculated daily.

 ## The relationship strength resource